Keyfactor/azurekeyvault-orchestrator/README.md

 1) Select a time to run the discovery job.

 > :warning:
-> If you are using a system assigned managed identity, you will need to enter the **Tenant Id** value into the "Directories to Search" field.
+> If your service principal is authorized across multiple tenants, you should enter a comma seperated list of the tenant IDs that should be checked in the "Directories to search" field.

 1) Leave the remaining fields blank and click "SAVE".